 Know what is happening with your credit.
 Make certain it is being reported and fix any errors as soon as possible.
-Get in the practice of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the details, not just the scores.

 So, what’s all this monitoring for?
 It’s to dispute any inaccuracies in your records.
 Errors in your credit report(s) can be fixed.
 But the CRAs generally want you to dispute in a particular way.